phpfui/ConstantContact/README.md

 // Save $client->accessToken and $client->refreshToken to the database
 // redirect back to your businesss logic (Step 3)
 ```
-You have now recieved authorization to access the API according to the scopes you requested.
+You have now received authorization to access the API according to the scopes you requested.

 ### 3. Use in your code
 ```php